PureWeen/maui-embedded-use-issues/README.md

 The `simple-maui-staticresource-fail` directory contains the solution for running a native .NET Android or .NET iOS application with embedded MAUI to illustrate some of the odd and sporadic issues that crash the app when trying to access a StaticResource in a global merged resource dictionary.

-This app is the single project structure for simplicity, but our actual production application is comprised of individual .NET Android and .NET iOS projects refernencing a shared MAUI library and we see the same issues there.
+This app is the single project structure for simplicity, but our actual production application is comprised of individual .NET Android and .NET iOS projects referencing a shared MAUI library and we see the same issues there.

 The issues only appear to impact iOS.
 Android is included simply to illustrate it runs with no issues.